AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **[!UICONTROL State Options]** section and do the following:

-   - In the **[!UICONTROL State is required for]** list, select each country where Region/State is a required entry.
+   - Use the **[!UICONTROL State is required for]** list to select each country where Region/State is a required entry.

    - Set **[!UICONTROL Allow to Choose State if it is Optional for Country]** to one of the following: